bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/strict_mode.md

     var f = function() { return arguments.callee; };
     f(); // throws a TypeError

-### “Securing” JavaScript
+### "Securing” JavaScript

-Strict mode makes it easier to write “secure” JavaScript.
+Strict mode makes it easier to write "secure” JavaScript.
 Some websites now provide ways for users to write JavaScript which will be run by the website *on behalf of other users*.
 JavaScript in browsers can access the user’s private information, so such JavaScript must be partially transformed before it is run, to censor access to forbidden functionality.
 JavaScript’s flexibility makes it effectively impossible to do this without many runtime checks.
 Certain language functions are so pervasive that performing runtime checks has a considerable performance cost.
 A few strict mode tweaks, plus requiring that user-submitted JavaScript be strict mode code and that it be invoked in a certain manner, substantially reduce the need for those runtime checks.

-First, the value passed as `this` to a function in strict mode is not forced into being an object (a.k.a. “boxed”).
+First, the value passed as `this` to a function in strict mode is not forced into being an object (a.k.a. "boxed”).
 For a normal function, `this` is always an object: either the provided object if called with an object-valued `this`; the value, boxed, if called with a Boolean, string, or number `this`; or the global object if called with an `undefined` or `null` `this`.
 (Use [`call`](global_objects/function/call), [`apply`](global_objects/function/apply), or [`bind`](global_objects/function/bind) to specify a particular `this`.)
-Not only is automatic boxing a performance cost, but exposing the global object in browsers is a security hazard because the global object provides access to functionality that “secure” JavaScript environments must restrict.
+Not only is automatic boxing a performance cost, but exposing the global object in browsers is a security hazard because the global object provides access to functionality that "secure” JavaScript environments must restrict.
 Thus for a strict mode function, the specified `this` is not boxed into an object, and if unspecified, `this` will be `undefined`:

     'use strict';
     function fun() { return this; }